To keep the lights on, we receive affiliate commissions via some of our links. Our review process.

 1. Root Canal

+Dogs can develop a tooth root abscess.
+A tooth root abscess can sometimes be so severe it needs extraction.
+A root abscess in dogs may need to be treated by draining the abscess and performing a dog root canal to save the tooth.
 This procedure needs to be done by a veterinary dentist.
 The process removes the nerve of the tooth and then seals the tooth.
 It allows your dog to keep his tooth and stops the pain and infection.

-This is the process of removing a tooth.
+Tooth extraction is the process of removing a tooth.
 It removes the infection and stops the pain, but the tooth is gone.
 It’s a less expensive option.

 Your vet may prescribe an antibiotic to get the infection under control before treatment can occur.